ydashko/compass/README.md

-# Compass landing page with Gulp, SCSS and Stylelint ip
+# Compass landing page with Gulp, SCSS and Stylelint

 ## Project Description